-During times of conflict, it is often difficult to know the exact situation on the ground in real time.
-Events regularly unfold with only a slight delay.
+During conflict, it is often difficult to know the exact situation on the ground in real time.
+Events regularly unfold with a slight delay.
 In the unfurling invasion of Ukraine, however, we find ourselves in a position whereby news is ever-changing and accessible like never before.
-In what some are calling the “first social media war”, we are presented with an opportunity to observe military conduct almost instantaneously.
+In what some call the “first social media war”, we are presented with an opportunity to observe military conduct almost instantaneously.

-Perhaps it is these immediate and continual updates which have allowed almost equally synchronised cacophony of international condemnation of Russian actions.
+Perhaps these immediate and continual updates that have allowed an almost equally synchronised cacophony of international condemnation of Russian actions.
 Sanctions have been placed on Russia’s banks and financial services, trade and the travel of goods and billionaire businessmen, with reports of new energy sanctions to be put in place.
-Restrictions have not only been imposed by governmental bodies, a slew of companies such as Ikea, Nike and Apple have also enacted their own boycotts.
-Disapproval has been widespread, stretching from governments to public rallies, and, most recently, the International Criminal Court (ICC).
-On 28 February, the ICC declared that an investigation would be opened into Russian actions in Ukraine with Prosecutor, Karim A.A.
+Restrictions have not only been imposed by governmental bodies, a slew of companies such as Ikea, Nike, and Apple have also enacted their own boycotts.
+Disapproval has been widespread, stretching from governments to public rallies and, most recently, the International Criminal Court (ICC).
+On 28 February, the ICC declared that an investigation would be opened into Russian actions in Ukraine, with Prosecutor, Karim A.A.
 Khan QC stating that he is “satisfied that there is a reasonable basis to believe that both alleged war crimes and crimes against humanity have been committed in Ukraine”.
 But what is a “war crime”?

 War is not ungoverned.
-There are rules to the way that conflict is conducted and consequences when these laws are breached.
-Warfare is in fact codified in International Humanitarian Law (also known as the Law of Armed conflict) and the Hague Conventions of 1899 and 1907.
+Warfare is, in fact, codified in international humanitarian law and the Hague Conventions of 1899 and 1907.
 The Geneva Convention of 1949 also includes rules to limit the brutality of battle and protect non-warring parties.

 Torture or inhuman treatment, including biological experiments